SuhitSthapit/AIP_Project/src/README.txt

 home page.

 *****************************************************************************************************************
+BASIC OVERVIEW OF DJANGO FRAMEWORK

 There are all the required files attached in this ZIP file for the program to run.
+The 'requirements.txt' file contains list of all the files necessary for the app to run.

 The project folder name is PickYourLiqour.